 Form SS-4, officially the Application for Employer Identification Number (EIN), is an Internal Revenue Service form to request an EIN used by the IRS to designate a business identifying number.
 An EIN is a 9-digit number series assigned to a business for tax filing and reporting purposes.
 The following may apply for an EIN:

+EIN is not an alternative to a Social Security number.
+It is used for business activities only.
 EIN number is offered for Free by IRS.
 No fees should be paid upon request of an EIN number.

+Sole proprietors only need one EIN no matter how many businesses they operate.
+In case of a change of address, file Form 882 to report the change to IRS.
+Federal taxes on a business bank account or on businesses in general can be filed and paid electronically.
 Applicants who are residing outside the United States of America or its possessions cannot apply for EIN online.
 They may apply via telephone or other methods listed.

 Here are the important details to provide when applying: